8 Best Museums in Estonia That Surprised Me (And Why They’re Worth Visiting)

 It is one of the best places to visit in Tallinn in the fall or even during the Christmas season before going to the Christmas markets.

 Practical detail: the best way is to explore the tunnels on a guided tour.
 They are absolutely worth it because provide good insights you’d never find on your own.
-The whole visit takes about 2 hours, and since it’s right in Tallinn Old Town, it’s easy to fit into a weekend itinerary or during a longer stay.
-If you only visit one museum in Tallinn, I’d choose this one because of its mix of medieval and modern history.
+The whole visit takes about 2 hours, and since it’s right in Tallinn Old Town, it’s easy to fit into a weekend itinerary or during a longer trip.
+If you are staying in Tallinn during very short time and can visit only one museum, I’d choose this one, it combines medieval history with modern-day context.

 I didn’t expect to enjoy a museum about strollers, but it turned out to be one of the most unusual museums in Estonia.
 The collection covers more than 200 prams and baby carriages from different decades.